 What is Postpartum Depression?

 Most commonly known, the “baby blues” are considered to be the mildest form of postpartum depression.
-Approximately 50% to 75% of all new mothers will experience some negative feelings after giving birth.
-Normally these feelings occur suddenly four to five days after the birth of the baby.
+Roughly 50% to 75% of new mothers will feel blue and experience negative feelings after their child is born.
+Normally these feelings will come “out of the blue”. roughly four to five days after the birth of the baby.

 The next tear is classified as postpartum depression (PPD).
 Approximately 15% of new mothers will experience it.
-Symptoms may occur a few days after delivery or sometimes as late as a year later.
-Women who experience postpartum depression will have alternating good days and bad days.
-Symptoms can be mild or severe, usually lasting for over 2 weeks.
+In some cases, symptoms may begin a few days after delivery.
+And in some cases, as late as a year later.
+Women who experience postpartum depression will seem to have both good days and bad.
+Symptoms range in their severity.
+And last on average, over 2 weeks.

-Because postpartum depression can range in severity, it’s very important than any woman experiencing these symptoms talk with her health care provider.
+Because postpartum depression can range in severity, it’s very important than any new mom experiencing these symptoms connect with her health care provider.
 Treatment may include postpartum counseling and/or medication.

 Postpartum Depression Symptoms

-You may have postpartum depression if you have had a baby within the last 12 months and are experiencing some of these symptoms:
+There’s a chance you may be suffering from postpartum depression if you have had a baby within the last 12 months and experience:

 - You feel extremely overwhelmed.
 Thoughts like “I can’t do this and I’m never going to be able to do this” pop into your head.
 You feel like you just can’t handle being a mother.
-In fact, you may be wondering whether you should have become a mother in the first place.
+In fact, you may be wrestling with the question of why you wanted to become a mother in the first place.

 - You feel extreme waves of guilt.
 Perhaps you believe you should be handling new motherhood better than this.
 You feel like your baby deserves better.
 The happiness or connection that you thought you would feel isn’t there.
-You may wonder whether your baby would be better off without you.
+You may wonder whether your baby would be better off with a different mother.

 - You don’t feel bonded to your baby.
 You’re not having that mythical mommy bliss that your social media streams are filled with.
 It makes you feel like you aren’t enough for your baby.

-- You feel irritated or angry.
-You have no patience.
+- You feel instances of extreme irritation or anger.
+Your patience is continually running thing.
 Everything annoys you.
 You feel resentment toward your baby, or your partner, or your friends who don’t have babies.
 There are times you even feel out-of-control rage.

-- You feel nothing.
+- You feel nothing at all.
 Maybe you feel empty and numb.
 It seems as though you are just going through the motions.

 - Food is becoming an issue.
 You can’t bring yourself to eat.
 Or at the other end of the spectrum, eating is the only thing that makes you feel better.

 - Your relationship with sleep has changed as well.
-You can’t sleep.
+Sleep is difficult to come by.
 Or maybe you can fall asleep, but you wake up throughout the night.
 Or maybe all you can do is sleep and you can’t seem to stay awake to get the most basic things done.

-- You can’t concentration is shot.
+- Your concentration is shot.
 Focusing is difficult, or even impossible.
 You can’t think of the words you want to say.
 It seems as if your short term memory has disappeared.
 You can’t make decisions.

-- You might be having thoughts of running away and leaving your family behind.
+- You might be having thoughts of sneaking out in the middle of the night or leaving your family.
 Or you’ve thought of driving off the road, or taking too many pills, or finding some other way to end this misery.

 - Maybe you’re doing everything right.
 You are exercising and taking your vitamins.
 You have a healthy spirituality or you’re trying yoga.
 You’re thinking, “Why can’t I just get over this?”
 You feel like you should be able to snap out of it, but you can’t.